Dr Sadhbh Joyce

 BA-Psychology (hons) MClinNeuroPsych, PhD (MAPS, AAPi)

-Her work is grounded in compassion and clinical expertise, with a specialist focus on neuropsychology, workplace mental health and mindful self-compassion.
-She holds an Honours Degree in Psychology and a Master’s in Clinical Neuropsychology from Macquarie University, and earned her PhD at UNSW Medicine and The Black Dog Institute, where she investigated mindfulness-based resilience and psychological wellbeing in the workplace.
-Her research has been published in peer-reviewed journals and successfully translated into real-world programs across professional sectors.
+Her work is grounded in compassion and clinical expertise, with specialist focus areas including neuropsychology, workplace mental health and mindful self‑compassion.
+She holds an Honours Degree in Psychology and a Master’s in Clinical Neuropsychology from Macquarie University, and completed her PhD at UNSW Medicine and The Black Dog Institute, where she investigated mindfulness‑based resilience and psychological wellbeing in the workplace.
+Her research has been published in peer‑reviewed journals and translated into real‑world programs across diverse professional sectors.

-Sadhbh delivers keynote presentations, leadership workshops and mental health training programs for diverse organisations—equipping teams with tools for psychological safety, sustainable performance and genuine wellbeing.
+Sadhbh delivers keynote presentations, leadership workshops and mental health training programs for organisations seeking to strengthen psychological and psychosocial safety, sustainable performance and genuine wellbeing.

-Clinically, Sadhbh supports people navigating anxiety, depression, trauma, bereavement and work-related injury, using evidence-based therapy grounded in compassion, care and respect.
-She integrates additional training in yoga, meditation and nature-based therapy to meet each person where they are—with presence and purpose.
+In clinical practice, Sadhbh supports people navigating anxiety, depression, trauma, bereavement and work‑related injury, drawing on evidence‑based therapies grounded in compassion, care and respect, including ACT, EMDR, TF‑CBT and CFT.
+She integrates additional training in meditation, mindful self‑compassion, yoga and nature‑based therapy to meet each person where they are with presence and purpose.

+Sadhbh currently consults as the Head of Clinical at Talked, one of Australia’s leading online therapy platforms.
 She is an Adjunct Lecturer and External Fellow with UNSW Medicine + Health and the Black Dog Institute, and sits on the Advisory Committee for the ANZMHA’s Frontline Mental Health Conference.
-In recognition of her contribution to the field, Sadhbh received a Significant Contribution Award from the Australian Psychological Society in 2021.
+In recognition of her contribution to the field, she received a Significant Contribution Award from the Australian Psychological Society.
+Her work at Mindarma has been supported by mental health grants from the Victorian Government (2022) and the Government of South Australia (2023–2025).
+Mindarma has received a number of awards including A Mental Health Matters Award from the Mental Health Association NSW.

 At the heart of Sadhbh’s work is a deep respect for each person’s lived experience and an unwavering commitment to compassionate, collaborative care.
-She offers a space where clients and teams feel seen, heard and supported—fostering meaningful growth through connection, presence and evidence-informed practice.
+She offers spaces - both individual and organisational - where people feel seen, heard and supported, fostering meaningful growth through connection, presence and evidence‑informed practice.